AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

 }
 ```

-It can be seen that the result contains a `task_id` field, and the other fields are similar to the above text, which allows for task association through this field.
+It can be seen that there is a `task_id` field in the result, and the other fields are similar to the above text.
+This field can be used to associate tasks.

 ## Error Handling